neuronflicker/CTF/BrixelWinterEdition2020/ReverseEngineeringAndCracking/Registerme/README.md

 We can see the search found a function containing an `if` statement that seperated `NOT REGISTERED` from `REGISTERED`.
 We need to work out what this function is checking.

-Higher up the same function, we saw the string `activation.key`:
+Higher up in the same function, we saw the string `activation.key`:

 ![Activation key](activation_key.png)